martinekj/comic-dacts/README.md

       ...
      |---
 ```
+2. Prepare conda environment using `environment.yml`:  `conda env create -f environment.yml`

-2. Run script `prepare_dataset.py` that downloads the second part of the dataset (panels with filename mask bp_<img_id>).
+3. Run script `prepare_dataset.py` that downloads the second part of the dataset (panels with filename mask bp_<img_id>).
-3. Load `data.json` and check whether all 1438 images are available.
+4. Load `data.json` and check whether all 1438 images are available.
 We recommend to merge all 1438 images/panels into one folder.
-4. Run desired experiments.
+5. Run desired experiments.